OSGeo/PROJ/docs/source/operations/operations_computation.rst

 transformations between AGD84 and WGS 84 and WGS 84 and GDA2020.
 However those
 have been discarded in a step which we did not mention previously: just after the initial filtering of results and their sorting, there is a final filtering that is done.
-In the list of sorted results, if a less prioritary result than its previous one has the same area of use, but a lesser accuracy and that the more accurace results does not use grids, or the grids are available, then the less accurate result is discarded.
+In the list of sorted results, given two operations A and B that have the same area of use, if B has an accuracy lower than A, and A does not use grids, or all the needed grids are available, then B is discarded.

 If one forces the datum hub to be considered to be EPSG:4326, ones gets: